Read our Q&A before our A-Z

 Pretty obvious one for the letter U and pretty much every university will have a students’ union!
 Around 600 universities and college students’ unions are members of the National Union of Students (NUS), which is a confederate of unions, and the others act independently.
 The oldest students' union in Britain is St Andrews, which was founded in 1864.
 Unions can also be known as guilds or associations.

 V - Volunteering

 Many students' unions will give you opportunities to volunteer with them.
 Students’ unions work closely with the local communities and will often have opportunities for you to get involved in the area you are living.
-Or if raising money is more your thing, more often than not students' unions will have a RAG society (Raise And Give) which will run events and campaigns to raise money for a number of charities.
-They even have RAG week - a whole week dedicated to raising as much cash as possible for a chosen charity.
+Or if raising money is more your thing, more often than not students' unions will have a RAG (raise and give) society, which will run events and campaigns to raise money for a number of charities.
+They may even have RAG week - a whole week dedicated to raising as much cash as possible for a chosen charity.

 w - World Records

 Students' unions do love to break a world record!
 We’ve chosen some great ones for you: